CraderF/UN-ENVIRONMENTAL-DATA/README.md

 * Use SQL and Python for data analysis and visualization.

-* I wish to showcase my practical data science skills which are applicable to the environmental sector, particularly in roles related to data analytics, sustainability, and environmental protection.
+* Showcase my practical data science skills which are applicable to the environmental sector, particularly in roles related to data analytics, sustainability, and environmental protection.

 ## Data Sources